csy1983/node-watchtower/README.md

 /* Create a watchtower instance */
 const watchtower = new Watchtower({
-  checkUpdateInterval: 180, /* 3 mins, set to 0 to disable update check */
+  checkUpdateInterval: 180, /* 3 mins, set to 0 to disable polling update check */
   timeToWaitBeforeHealthyCheck: 10, /* 10 seconds to wait for the updated container to start */ });

-/* Add your own private registry server */ watchtower.addRegistryAuth('your.own.server:5000', {
+/* Add your own private registry server if you want to pull/push images from it */ watchtower.addRegistryAuth('your.own.server:5000', {
   username: 'csy',
   password: 'chardi',